mikapfl/globalwarmingpotentials/README.md

 git push origin main --tags
 ```

-will create new releases on PyPI and NPM.
+a new releases on PyPI and NPM will be published.